alitarika/alitarika/README.md

 While I started applying for jobs, LinkedIn was persistently offering me data analyst jobs as if I knew anything about that field.
 So, I delved into what it actually was until I came across the python programming language part.
 And, that was how I ended up typing “Hello World” into my terminal.
 That moment was my epiphany, I was hooked from the get-go, I discovered my passion for making magic out of 0’s and 1’s.

 Over the course of a year, I devoted myself to learning the tools and language of software development, earning Udemy, freeCodeCamp, coursera certificates, completing courses like CS50x, and crafting projects that stretched my skills.
-Today, I proudly stand as a full-stack web developer based in Amsterdam, driven by a passion for problem-solving, web development, programming and also coding itself.
+Today, I proudly stand as a full-stack web developer based in Istanbul, driven by a passion for problem-solving, web development, programming and also coding itself.

 As a person who is a firm believer of lifelong learning, I am open to embark on a journey of learning in the field and get my hands dirty.
 I am also open to try out new technologies.</details>
 \